mctrinh/mctrinh/README.md

 🏦 I am a researcher at <a href="https://jbnu.ac.kr/" target="_blank">Jeonbuk National University</a> and the founder of <a href="https://github.com/mindlinkor" target="_blank">MindLinkor</a>

-🌱 Interested in Computational Mechanics, Biomechanics, Fracture Mechanics, and Engineering Applications of AI/ML/DL
+🌱 Interested in Computational Mechanics and Engineering Applications of AI/ML/DL

 ⚡ Learn more about me at <a href="https://trinhminhchien.com/" target="_blank">trinhminhchien.com</a>